Paulina004/AI-Checkers/README.md

 + EasyAI,
 + Numpy.

-Finally, to run the test_checkers.py file, you will need the following dependencies:
+Finally, to run the test_checkers.py file, you will also need the additional following dependency:
 + Pytest.